RaduMarcel/EspressoViews/README.md

 **1. Java Runtime**

 You need to have the Java Runtime installed installed on your machine.
 The plain report code requiers the version 1.7.
-But the provided the JDBC drivers, which are used to connect with the database server, require at least Java 1.8.
+But the provided JDBC drivers, which are used to connect and exchange with the database server, require at least Java 1.8.
 You can replace the provided JDBC driver packages with older versions if you have to stick with the version 1.7 (see further down information how to replace the JDBC driver packages).

 To check the version of your Java Runtime type in the command line:
 ```